aliakbar09a/AI_plays_snake/README.md

 │   └── top_snakes.pickle   # saved list of objects of snake class for each generation └── snake.py            # class snake that handles all properties of snake
 ```
-## Testing
+## Training
-To test the Genetic Algorithm, alter the parameters inside the ```input.py```, then run the following command specifying the path to save the optimised result as a pickle file (a list is stored, containing the best snake from each generation):
+To train the neural network using Genetic Algorithm, alter the parameters according to your needs inside the ```input.py```, then run the following command specifying the path to save the optimised result as a pickle file (a list is stored, containing the best snake from each generation):
 ```
 python3 Genetic_algo.py --output saved/test.pickle
 ```
 ## Playing
-To run the snakes saved previously, run the following commands specifying the path to the saved file :
+To run or test the snakes saved previously, run the following commands specifying the path to the saved file :
 ```
 python3 game.py --input saved/test.pickle
 ```